GMC Logo

 • discrimination against patients, colleagues and others

-• a standard of treatment that suggests the doctor may be a risk to patient safety.
+• a standard of treatment that suggests the doctor, physician associate or anaesthesia associate may be a risk to patient safety.

-2. Speak to your Employer Liaison Adviser to get their advice about making this referral.
+1. Speak to your Employer Liaison Adviser (ELA) for advice about making a referral.

 When you should raise a concern with us

-If you’re acting in an official capacity raising this concern, it should be because the doctor’s behaviour means they could pose a risk to patient safety or public confidence in the medical profession.
+If you’re acting in an official capacity raising this concern, it should be because the doctor’s, physician associate's or anaesthesia associate's behaviour means they could pose a risk to patient safety or public confidence in the medical profession.

 This could be because of: